postwait/node-amqp/README.md

 - `headers`: default `{}`.
 - `deliveryMode`: Non-persistent (1) or persistent (2)
 - `priority`: The message priority, 0 to 9.

+### `exchange.destroy(ifUnused = true)`

+Deletes an exchange.
+If the optional boolean second argument is set, the server will only delete the exchange if it has no queue bindings.
+If the exchange has queue bindings the server does not delete it but raises a channel exception instead.

 ## Queue